Create and export subtitles from Amara to your YouTube channels:

 Turn off Youtube Sync by clicking the “Disconnect” button.

-After connecting, Amara will import subtitles and video title, description, thumbnail for all:
+After connecting, Amara will import subtitles and video title, description, and thumbnail for all:

 Existing public and unlisted videos